splunk/public-o11y-docs/get-started/o11y-trial.rst

 Guided onboarding
 =========================

-There are 5 steps to the guided onboarding:
+There are five steps to the guided onboarding:

 #.
 Preparing the prerequisites.
 #.
 Install OpenTelemetry.